ManiTheFerfriGuy/AccountingBot/README.md

 ---

-## 5. Add your secrets (choose one method)
+## 5. Add your secrets

 AccountingBot needs a few secrets such as the Telegram bot token.
-Pick the option that feels easiest—you only need **one** of the following methods.
+Store them directly in cPanel so they are available to the application.

-### Option A – Store secrets in cPanel (works well if you still plan to use Setup Python App later)
+### Store secrets in cPanel

 1. Go back to the browser tab that shows the **Setup Python App** page for your application.
 Click **Edit** if the page is not already in edit mode.
 2. Scroll to the **Environment variables** section and click **Add Variable** for each item below.
 Type the name exactly as shown in the left column and put your value on the right: